 And so, when friends visited me in Kolkata, I insisted that they take a tram.
 Not to reach a destination (a certain detachment from the world is essential if you are taking a tram to get somewhere), but for the experience of it.

 A very dear friend of mine was, as always, the most expressive about the experience.

 “How can a tram go in one direction and all the traffic in the opposite direction?”

 We had a live demonstration.
 On College Street, traffic covers the road, moving at snail’s pace.
 It’s a one-way street, of course.
 It does not have the space to accommodate two-way traffic.

-But a heritage tram, ages old, bravely goes in the opposite direction.
+But the tram bravely goes in the opposite direction.
 The tram driver has to be some sort of philosopher, patiently waiting for his tram-line to be clear.
 Sometimes, he rings his bell, drowned out by blaring taxi horns and even louder voices shouting across the street.

 Ultimately, the tram reaches its destination.